PajtimR/ImageIdentifier/README.md

 # ImageIdentifier
-Identifie the images using python
+Identify the images using python